You are here

 Decrease in loan rate - assets tested pensioners

-The amount owed by a person under the Home Equity Access scheme is deducted from the value of the assets held as security against the debt.
+The amount owed by a person under the Home Equity Access Scheme is deducted from the value of the assets held as security against the loan.
 If the assets held as security are assessable under the assets test, the person's pension entitlement under the assets test increases as the amount is deducted from the value of those assets.
-As the person's pension entitlement increases, their fortnightly loan rate may decrease depending on how they have set their Home Equity Access scheme rate.
+As the person's pension entitlement increases, their fortnightly loan rate may decrease depending on how they have set their Home Equity Access Scheme rate.

 Any exempt assets used for security do not affect the loan rate in this way, as the reduction in the value of an exempt asset has no impact on the assets test.More →